CodyReichert/awesome-cl/README.md

 See also:

-* [portableaserve](https://github.com/sharplispers/portableaserve) - an attempt to provide the functionality of Franz.com's AllegroServe web server to other lisp implementations.
+* [portableaserve](https://github.com/sharplispers/portableaserve) - an attempt to provide the functionality of Franz.com's [AllegroServe web server](https://github.com/franzinc/aserve) (open-source but tied to AllegroCL) to other lisp implementations.
   * the system named `aserve` on Quicklisp.
   * AllegroServe is open-source: LGPL2.1.
   * it provides: